 What is the behavior?
-Why might child be doing this?
-What can I do to prevent this behavior?
-What new skills can we teach?
+Why might child be What can I do to prevent What new skills can we doing this? this behavior? teach?

-$Taken \ from \ The \ Technical \ Assistance \ Center \ on \ Social \ Emotional \ Intervention \ for \ Young \ Children \ \underline{www.challengingbehavior.org}$
+Taken from The Technical Assistance Center on Social Emotional Intervention for Young Childrenwww.challengingbehavior.org

 Tips for Talking with Parents about Developmental Concerns